Corvette Stingray (concept car): Retirement

 Even though it was raced as a private entry, Mitchell was pressured by GM to withdraw the car from competition in accord with the AMA ban.
 He eventually acquiesced, and the Stingray was retired from racing.
 It then underwent a series of modifications.
 Some of the changes requested by Mitchell included a full-width windshield and a passenger seat, making the car legal for use on public roads.
 This allowed Mitchell to drive the car on weekends as his personal vehicle.
 The modified vehicle was also exhibited as an experimental show car even while Mitchell continued to use it.
 After its career as a concept car was finished, it was retained by the GM Design Studio as a historically significant vehicle.

 Another change reported to have been made to the vehicle was a conversion to Dunlop disc brakes.
 The engine is also said to have been swapped out for a 327 cuin small-block V8 and, for a time, a 427 cuin big-block V8.
 A news article from 2012 reports the car having a 350 cuin small-block V8 with period-correct mechanical fuel injection.

 The Stingray's body design influenced the style of the 1960 XP-720 prototype for the next generation C2 Corvette, which appeared in 1963.
 Its lines can also be seen in the Mako Shark I concept car of 1961.

-The Stingray Racer has appeared in two movies; the 1967 Elvis Presley feature Clambake and the 2014 feature Transformers: Age of Extinction.
+The Stingray Racer has appeared in three movies; the 1967 Elvis Presley feature Clambake, the 2003 animated feature Hot Wheels: World Race and the 2014 feature Transformers: Age of Extinction.

-The car was restored by GM Design Staff at the direction of Ed Welburn shortly after he became GM's Vice-president of Global Design.
+The car was restored by GM Design Staff at the direction of Ed Welburn shortly after he became GM's vice-president of Global Design.
 It was featured at the 2013 Amelia Island Concours d'Elegance, and appeared there again in 2019.